What is Medical Grade Plastic?

 Polycarbonates (PC):

-Polycarbonates (PC) is an amorphous thermoplastic with high electrical qualities, exceptional impact strength, toughness, and mild chemical resistance.
-PC is highly transparent due to its poor crystallinity and amorphous makeup.Medical-grade polycarbonate sheets, rods, and tubes fulfil the exacting performance standards and specifications of the healthcare sector.
+Polycarbonate (PC) is an amorphous thermoplastic known for its high electrical properties, exceptional impact strength, toughness, and mild chemical resistance.
+Its transparency, due to low crystallinity, makes it ideal for medical-grade sheets, rods, and tubes that meet strict healthcare standards.

 Applications: Drug Delivery, Pharmaceutical, Medical Device, Analytical & Diagnostic.